Defending Your Right to Self-Defence: Reckless wounding with intent to cause grievous bodily harm

-MFA was a former housemate of the complainant.
-While they were living together, the complainant had subjected MFA to constant abuse, harassment and intimidation.
-MFA moved out of the house due to the complainant’s aggressive behaviour.
-Even after MFA had moved out, the complainant continued to make threats against MFA and MFA’s family.
-The complainant also refused to return MFA’s belongings.
+May* had lived with the complainant, who subjected May to constant abuse, harassment and intimidation.
+Due to this, May moved out of the house due to the complainant’s aggressive behaviour.
+Despite moving out, the complainant continued to threaten May and his family, and refused to return May’s belongings.

-On the day of the incident, MFA returned to the house to collect his belongings.
-MFA took several precautionary measures, including bringing a friend with him and arming himself with a small serrated knife.
+On the day of the incident, May returned to the house to retrieve his possessions.
+May took several precautionary measures, including bringing a friend with him and arming himself with a small serrated knife.

-O’Brien Solicitors defence lawyers represented MFA in a two-week jury trial, and assisted him with running the defence of self-defence.
-The jury accepted that MFA had acted in self-defence.
-Self-defence is a complete defence; therefore MFA was found to be not guilty on the charge of wounding with intent and the alternative charge of reckless wounding.
-MFA was duly acquitted.
+Our lawyers represented May in a two-week jury trial and assisted with running the defence of self-defence.
+The jury saw the situation from May’s perspective and ultimately found them not guilty of the charges of wounding with intent and the alternative charge of reckless wounding.
+May was duly acquitted.

 This case showcases the importance of having an experienced team to protect your rights and interests in the face of harassment and intimidation.